leonkato/ragtime/index.md

 1. Gathering and Preparing the Knowledge Base (Build Phase)

 The foundation of any RAG system is its knowledge base.
-We started by collecting the necessary documentation.
-Using Python's requests library, we programmatically fetched the HTML content from the Transcribe! bundled help files (hosted online) and key pages from the main website.
+We started by collecting the necessary documentation, targeting both the bundled HTML help files (hosted online) and specific key pages from the main Transcribe! website.
+Using Python's requests library within a simple web crawler logic, we programmatically fetched the HTML content.
+The crawler began with seed URLs (the base help site URL and additional specified website pages) and followed internal links discovered within the help site domain, using a queue and a set of visited URLs to manage the process up to a defined page limit (max_pages_to_crawl).

-Raw HTML isn't ideal for processing, so we employed BeautifulSoup to parse the fetched content.
+Raw HTML isn't ideal for processing, so we employed BeautifulSoup to parse the fetched content for each page.
 A crucial step here was cleaning the HTML – removing superfluous elements like navigation bars, footers, and scripts that wouldn't provide useful context for answering user queries.
 Importantly, during this cleaning process, we made sure to preserve hyperlinks (<a> tags) within the main text, converting them into a [link text](URL) format.
 This allows the final answers to potentially cite specific source pages directly.

 Once cleaned, the text content from each page was too long to be effectively used by embedding models.
 We used LangChain's RecursiveCharacterTextSplitter to divide the text into smaller, overlapping chunks (specifically, 256 tokens per chunk with a 50-token overlap).
 This aims to create semantically meaningful units while ensuring context isn't lost at chunk boundaries.
 Each chunk also retained metadata indicating its original source URL, essential for traceability.